SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

 - It may lead to a situation where our app will generate a signed URL for that customer and give it to the attacker so that they can view personal information or even do some changes on behalf of the customer.
-- There're a few way to solve this problem.
+- There are a few way to solve this problem.
 - For example, you can use this customer sync via JS LS event only in dev mode, i.e. real users will be synced only via webhooks with signed signature.
 - Or we can add some extra checks to the `handleCheckout()` method.